andrewtavis/wikirec/README.md

 **Jump to:** [Data](#data) • [Methods](#methods) • [Usage](#usage) • [To-Do](#to-do)

 **wikirec** is a framework that allows users to parse Wikipedia for entries of a given type and then seamlessly create recommendation engines based on unsupervised natural language processing.
-The gaol is to provide accurate content recommenders based on solely on open-source data.
+The gaol is to provide accurate content recommenders based solely on open-source data.

 # Installation via PyPi
 ```bash